 We believe that sustainability education should be embodied in all of our classes and activities.
 In LSE, students and instructors take on the roles of both teachers and learners, and we strive to model education that is inclusive, participatory, experiential, thematic, critically questioning, place-based and transformational.

-In the Leadership for Sustainability Education graduate program, you’ll address real sustainability issues through a theory to practice curriculum that includes ongoing community based learning.
-You’ll create a network of relationships with your program colleagues and mentors, faculty, and community leaders, and will have the opportunity to apply your learning through a numerous individualized and group projects.
+The LSE program provides opportunities to address real sustainability issues through a theory to practice curriculum that includes ongoing community based learning.
+You’ll create a network of relationships with your program colleagues and mentors, faculty, and community leaders, and will have the opportunity to apply your learning through a numerous individual and group projects.

 - Gain a stronger understanding of yourself, including your own ecological identity and sense of place, and enhance your educational and leadership philosophies